llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

 <br />

-> :clapper: We can try running this example code in the [improved_inlet_metadata](https://github.com/LLNL/axom/tree/develop/examples/improved_inlet_metadata) example provided in Axom's GitHub repository to see how it handles both 2D and 3D configurations in different input formats (YAML and Lua), and demonstrates dimension-specific validation.
+> :clapper: We can try running this example code in the ``improved_inlet_metadata`` example to see how it handles both 2D and 3D configurations in different input formats (YAML and Lua), and demonstrates dimension-specific validation.
 > e.g.:
 >
 > ```bash